 Council District 4 and the Los Angeles Department of Transportation (LADOT) are working together with local community groups on attainable solutions to cut-through traffic and traffic speed issues in the Encino Hills area.

-The initial survey also addressed issues of unsafe driving and speeding.
-Now that the initial phase of turn restriction locations has been determined, LADOT will begin to study and design a suite of potential solutions for those issues as well..
+Phase two of the Encino Hills traffic calming plan aims to address unsafe driving and speeding in the area.
+During this phase, LADOT will study and design a suite of potential solutions to be implemented during the third phase of the project.
 Such potential solutions could include adding select features to slow street traffic, such as speed humps/tables, gateway treatments (similar to those at Escalon Dr/Hayvenhurst), medians, and other treatments.